The announcement Mortgage Architects

 Veteran broker Ron Butler

-Butler Mortgage expects more amalgamations to come – but not necessarily as many brokers remaining in the channel.
+of Verico Butler Mortgage expects more amalgamations to come – but not necessarily as many brokers remaining in the channel.

 “In a shrinking market you need consolidation; I would not be surprised to see another amalgamation or two by next summer,” says Butler.
 “Also, fewer independents.
 It’s important to remember that even if there are fewer networks and super brokers, they may not end up being any bigger.